Heaven isn’t what you think it is

 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven. — Acts 1:9-11

 This also reaffirms that heaven is a reference to what is “up above” the ground we stand on.
-As we can see, after Jesus ascended up into heaven, the disciples were gazing up into the sky (heaven), as the angels also said they were.
+We can see that, after Jesus ascended up into heaven, the disciples were gazing up into the sky (heaven), as the angels also confirmed they were (while also confirming that a prophecy of Zechariah is about Him and when He’ll one day return to the exact same spot He left from, which was the Mount of Olives).
 So, simply put, if someone wants to see heaven now, all they have to do is look up at the sky.

-Since we know that the body of Christ will go to the heavens, and also that people will be living with God in the New Jerusalem, most Christians have assumed that these references must be talking about a place the dead go, not realizing that these things both take place within the physical universe, experienced by living people, rather than in an ethereal afterlife dimension experienced by the dead (the body of Christ goes to the heavens to complete a ministry there, but not until after they’ve been resurrected from the dead and/or vivified; and the New Jerusalem later descends from the heavens/outer space to the New Earth rather than being a place anyone who is dead goes to).
+Since we know that the body of Christ will go to heaven, and also that people will be living with God in the New Jerusalem, most Christians have assumed that these references must be talking about a place the dead go, not realizing that these things both take place within the physical universe, experienced by living people, rather than in an ethereal afterlife dimension experienced by the dead (the body of Christ goes to heaven to complete a ministry there, but not until after they’ve been resurrected from the dead and/or quickened; and the New Jerusalem later descends from heaven/outer space to the New Earth rather than being a place anyone who is dead goes to).
 That said, yes, God indeed is in heaven.
 He has a throne room (which can also be referred to figuratively as “heaven”) and a throne somewhere out there in outer space, presumably in the city that will one day be called the New Jerusalem, while it waits to descend to the New Earth, and it also seems likely that He manifests a part of Himself in some sort of manner that the spiritual beings there can perceive, but He ultimately transcends the whole universe at the same time.
+(And just as a quick aside about God manifesting a part of Himself in a manner that the spiritual beings in heaven can perceive, there are some people who believe that because the Bible says God is invisible and that nobody has ever seen him, this must then apply to the celestial beings in heaven too — and some even insist that those of us in the body of Christ won’t ever see God either, even after we’re quickened and living up in heaven — and while it’s possible that this interpretation of these passages is correct, I’d suggest that these verses were more likely written from a relative perspective, in that it’s really only speaking of mortal humans who can’t currently see God, because something being “invisible” to us doesn’t mean that such things can’t be seen by means other than the naked eye of a mortal human, or that something other than a human can’t see it either, the way some animals can see things that are invisible to us; besides, spiritual beings do interact with Him now anyway, and one generally sees somebody that they’re standing next to, not to mention the fact that Micaiah — who gave the prophecy about the spirits interacting with God — said he saw God in the vision too, so I think it’s safe to say that we’ll see Him as well, when we’re in heaven, as will the people residing on the New Earth too.)

-This all means, by the way, that it’s also time to rethink the term “the kingdom of heaven,” or “the kingdom of the heavens” (which is simply a reference to the future kingdom coming from the heavens to Earth, specifically to Israel), since this might actually be better translated as “the kingdom of outer space,” or perhaps simply “the kingdom above/the kingdom from above.”
+This all means, by the way, that it’s also time to rethink the term “the kingdom of heaven,” or “the kingdom of the heavens” (which is simply a reference to the future kingdom coming from the heavens to earth, specifically to Israel), since this could actually be more literally translated as “the kingdom of/from outer space,” or perhaps simply “the kingdom from above.”